Strange new twist in coldest murder case

 Towne spelled it out for attorney Komie in court: "The arrangement that we have with the Spring Valley Police Department and subsequently the LaSalle Police Department is that they are considered the law enforcement agencies for receipt of those funds.
 I only receive 12.5%."

-Towne may have designated Spring Valley as his arresting agency, but there's a small problem: Spring Valley isn't in LaSalle County; it's next door, in Bureau County.
+Towne may have designated Spring Valley as his arresting agency, but there's a problem: Spring Valley isn't in LaSalle County; it's next door, in Bureau County.

 As records for those early cases show, SAFE was issued the bulk of the money in almost every instance, not the Spring Valley Police.